nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

 `primary.js`

-Mostly sets up the configuration for the test:
+> includes configuration for for the test

 `task.js`

+> includes the code under test

 ### Configuration